naveen12124139/react-interview-question/README.md

 ## 1. How do you create a React component?
 Explain the difference between functional and class components.
-To create a React component, you can follow these steps:
+**answer:-** To create a React component, you can follow these steps:

 1. Decide whether you want to create a functional or class component.
 2. Create a new JavaScript file for your component (e.g., `MyComponent.js`).